 - You will have to limit phosphorus and sodium (salt).
 You may need to decrease or increase potassium, depending on your blood levels.
 You will also need extra protein, because protein is lost through your exchanges.
 The dialysate contains sugar, which may cause you to gain weight.
 Your dietitian may want you to decrease the amount of calories you have each day if you gain weight.

 - You may also need to limit liquid if your body is retaining (holding in) fluid.
-Your PHP will tell you how much to drink each day.
+Your healthcare provider will tell you how much to drink each day.
 Write down how much liquid you drink each day.
 Measure the amount of urine you pass each time you go to the bathroom.
-Your PHP may ask you to weigh yourself each day.
-Show this information to your PHP when you have follow-up visits.
+Your healthcare provider may ask you to weigh yourself each day.
+Show this information to your healthcare provider when you have follow-up visits.
 He will tell you if you have too much or too little fluid in your body, and what to do to correct it.

 - Pus or fluid is draining out of the exit site.